openstack-archive/tripleo-docs/deploy-guide/source/deployment/tips_tricks.rst

 Prior to Stein, containerized OpenStack deployments used Docker.

 Starting with the Stein release, Docker is no longer part of OpenStack, and Podman has taken its place.
-The notes here are regarding Stein and later, with Rocky and earlier docker commands clearly marked.
+The notes here are regarding Stein and later.

 sudo
 ----